Menu

 Writer: Sidney Sheldon

-Genres: Comedy, Romance, Music, Western
+Genres: Comedy, Music, Romance, Western

-Keywords musical, annie oakley, sharpshooter, wild west show
+Keywords musical, sharpshooter, wild west show

 Production Companies Metro-Goldwyn-Mayer